RyanSnodgrass/notredame_club_membership_app/README.md

 Because the controllers were nesting routes `club_membership_path()` was expecting two arguments - the ids for `@club` and the membership in question.

 I threw in the confirmation before deletion for good measure.

+---
+Finished
+---
+HURRAY THE APP IS NOW FULLY FUNCTIONAL!
+- I have users signing in with full registration.
+- They can CRUD clubs.
+- The creator of the club becomes admin
+- Admin can invite and expell members

+Not bad for a weekend app!

 Extra
 ===